-If you don't have your copy of the Provider and Pharmacy Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
+If you don't have the Provider and Pharmacy Directory, you can get a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 You may ask Member Services for more information about our network providers, including their qualifications.
-At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at www.healthsun.com, or download the Provider and Pharmacy Directory from this website.
+At any time, you can call Member Services to get up-to-date information about changes in the provider and pharmacy network.
+You can also see the Provider and Pharmacy Directory at www.healthsun.com, or download it from this website.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers and pharmacies.

-Section 3.3 The plan's List of Covered Drugs (Formulary)
+Section 3.4 The plan's List of Covered Drugs (Formulary)

 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in HealthSun MediMax.
+It tells which Part D prescription drugs are covered under the Part D benefit included in HealthSun HealthAdvantage Plan (HMO).
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the HealthSun MediMax Drug List.
+Medicare has approved the HealthSun HealthAdvantage Plan (HMO) Drug List.